djbender/pipes/README.md

 In short, pipelines look like this input -> data transformation -> output.

 A pipeline must return some form of output.
-For now we are using hashes, but in the future, we might adopt a different data structure.
+For now it is using hashes, but in the future, pipes might adopt a different data structure.

 ### Presenters